BG3-RAW-Mods/bg3-RAW-addon/Druid.md

 Hit Points: 13 (level 2), 18 (level 3), 20 (level 4)
 Proficiencies: Perception, Stealth (Expertise)
-Passives: Keen Smell. **Not RAW ->** Darkvision (9m), Feline Fall Attacks (adds *Dexterity modifier*):
+Passives: Keen Smell. **Not RAW ->** Darkvision (9m), Feline Fall Actions (adds *Dexterity modifier*):
 - bite: 1d6+2 Piercing
 - claws: 1d4+2 Slashing
-- pounce: jump on a target then hits it with a claw attack on the same turn, that target must succeed on a DC 10 Strength saving throw or be knocked prone.
-If the target is prone, the panther can make one bite attack against it as a bonus action. *Implementation: it can attack any target within range as a bonus action, as long as panther doesn't move.*
+- pounce: if the panther moves at least 6m straight toward a target and then hits it with a claw attack on the same turn, that target must succeed on a DC 10 Strength saving throw or be knocked prone.
+If the target is prone, the panther can make one bite attack against it as a bonus action.
+          *Implementation: it can attack any prone target within range as a bonus action, as long as tiger doesn't move.*

+### Saber-Toothed Tiger

+Strength: 18, Dexterity: 14, Constitution: 15, AC: 12, Movement Speed: 12
+Hit Points: 60 (level 6), 70 (level 7), 84 (level 8)
+Proficiencies: Perception, Stealth (Expertise)
+Passives: Keen Smell **Not RAW ->** Darkvision (9m), Feline Fall Actions (adds *Strength modifier*):
+- bite: 1d10+5 Piercing
+- claws: 2d6+5 Slashing
+- pounce: if the tiger moves at least 6m straight toward a target and then hits it with a claw attack on the same turn, that target must succeed on a DC 12 Strength saving throw or be knocked prone.
+If the target is prone, the tiger can make one bite attack against it as a bonus action.
+          *Implementation: it can attack any prone target within range as a bonus action, as long as tiger doesn't move.*

+### Spotted Lion

+Strength: 23, Dexterity: 14, Constitution: 17, AC: 15 (natural), Movement Speed: 18
+Hit Points: 92 (level 9), 105 (level 10)
+Proficiencies: Perception, Stealth (Expertise)
+Passives: Darkvision (18m), Pack Tactics. **Not RAW ->** Feline Fall Actions (adds *Strength modifier*):
+- rend: reach 10 feet, 2d8+6 Piercing. if the lion moved at least 6m straight toward the target and then hits it with a claw attack on the same turn, the target must succeed on a DC 14 Strength saving throw or or be knocked prone.
+If the target is prone, the lion can make another rend attack against it as a bonus action.
+        *Implementation: it can attack any prone target within range as a bonus action, as long as tiger doesn't move.*

 ### Wolf